 Disclaimer and explanation for standard hospital charge

 This hospital's standard charges for patient services are provided in a Charge Description Master (CDM), which is a comprehensive list of charges for each inpatient and outpatient service or item provided by the hospital.
-It is not a helpful tool for patients to comparison shop between hospitals or to estimate what healthcare services are going to cost them out of their own pocket.
+Please refer to the Liberty Hospital Price Estimator, linked below, for pricing estimates.

 The CDM is similar in concept to the manufacturer's suggested retail price (MSRP) on a vehicle.
 It is the starting price of each service performed and goods consumed associated with the individual patient's treatment.
 The CDM rates are updated from time to time.
-The most current charges should be available below.
+The charges are available below, and subject to change.

 Charges for any physician services are not included in the CDM.
 Physicians who provide service during a hospital stay bill separately from the hospital for their services.